Hummingbird Feeder mistakes

 • Sugar substitutes (like Splenda)

-If you’ve got a little free time, you can also plant some hummingbird-friendly plants in your garden, backyard, or front yard.
+If you have extra time, plant some hummingbird-friendly plants in your garden or backyard.

 A soft focus of a hummingbird drinking from a red bird water feeder